 ◘ Fig. D-48 Peireskia guamacho (Cactaceae) has the shape of a deciduous tree (a) with splendid flowers (b); its trunk, however, resembles cacti (photos: Barthlott).

-If the rainfall continues to increase, the number of different tree species increases and true deciduous forests begin, which are very rich in species.
+If the rainfall increases further, the number of different tree species increases and true deciduous forests begin, which are very rich in species.
 The tree layer becomes 10 to 20 m high, only the Bombacaceae (Ceíba) and Malvaceae (◘ Fig. D-49), with thick trunks serving as water reservoirs, and the beautifully flowering Erythrina or Tabebuia species (◘ Fig. D-50) rise above this.
 During the dry season, such a forest looks much like a deciduous forest in winter in temperate latitudes.
 However, some tree species already begin to flower during this season.
 A distinction is made between, among others, dry tropical deciduous forests and moist ones with a precipitation level of up to 2,000 mm.
 The latter reach a height of over 25 m and contain forestry valuable woods, such as Swietenia (mahogany), Cedrela and many other species.

-◘ Fig. D-49 a: Adansonia fony (Malvaceae), SW Madagascar, b: Cavanillesia arborea (Malvaceae) in Bahia State, Brazil, are two examples of trees that store water in their bottle-like trunks (photos: Barthlott).
+◘ Fig. D-49 a: Adansonia fony (Malvaceae), SW-Madagascar, b: Cavanillesia arborea (Malvaceae) in Bahia State, Brazil, are two examples of trees that store water in their bottle-like trunks (photos: Barthlott).

-◘ Fig. D-50 Tabebuia a yellow-flowered species from the seasonal tropical forests of Ecuador, flowering in the dry season when the tree is still bare (photo: Breckle).
+◘ Fig. D-50 Tabebuia a yellow-flowered species from the seasonal tropical forests of Ecuador, flowering in the dry season when the tree is still leafless (photo: Breckle).

-The deciduous forests are cleared for the plantation of coffee crops under shade trees.
+The deciduous forests are sometimes cleared for the plantation of coffee crops under shade trees.
 Sugar cane, maize, pineapple and many other crops can also be grown here.
 Cattle pastures can be established after sowing Panicum maximum.
-The forests are poor in lianas, but epiphytes (drought-resistant ferns, cacti, bromeliaceae and orchids) are common.
+The forests are poor in lianas, but epiphytes (drought-resistant ferns, cacti, Bromeliaceae and orchids) are common.

 In even rainier areas with an even shorter dry season, the semi-evergreen forest occurs, in which only the lower shrub and tree layer consists of evergreen species.
-Finally, the tropical evergreen rainforest begins (Vareschi 1980).
+Finally, with even more rain, the tropical evergreen rainforest commences (Vareschi 1980).

 A peculiarity of Venezuela is that in the area of the llanos of the Orinoco basin, which extend far into Colombia, instead of the deciduous forests suddenly appears a grassland with interspersed small forest stands or individual small trees.
 It is savannah or pure grassland.
 Climatically it is an area of deciduous forests.
-The grass that is now pasture is burned regularly, but here fire cannot be the primary cause of the forestlessness, rather it is the soil.
+The grass that is now pasture is burned regularly, but here fire cannot be the primary cause of the absence of forests, rather it is the soil.
 We shall return to the special soil conditions in this area.
-Not climatic, but edaphic (pedobiome) or due to the relief are also still the following vegetation formations in Venezuela: the mangroves, on the sea coast and in the estuaries, the beach and dune vegetation, the freshwater swamps and the aquatic plant communities as well as the floodplain forests and the vegetation of dry shallow rocky soils.
+Not due to the climatic, but also due to the edaphic (pedobiome) conditions or due to the relief it exist also still the following vegetation formations in Venezuela: the mangroves, on the sea coast and in the estuaries, the beach and dune vegetation, the freshwater swamps and the aquatic plant communities as well as the floodplain forests and the vegetation of dry shallow rocky soils.

 Deciduous forests are an extrazonal occurrence in Venezuela, due to the dry trade winds, and are discussed in more detail in the context of ZB II.

-The orobiomes must also be treated separately, since the altitudinal stages of the orobiome have certain peculiarities.
+The orobiomes must also be treated separately, since the elevationalbelts of the orobiome have certain peculiarities.
 Very diverse is also the equatorial mountainous East Africa.

 5 Orobiome I - tropical mountains with diurnal climate

-5.1 Forest level
+5.1 Forest belt

 In many tropical areas, mountains or volcanoes rise from the lowland rainforests (◘ Fig. D-51).